 Option 2 (ZTE, OPPO):

 No need to separate NCSG patterns needed for synchronous and asynchronous operations.

+Option 3 (CMCC): same NCSG patterns for synchronous and asynchronous operations, provided that the NCSG pattern only comprise the RF retuning time and ML.
+Interruption is not captured in VIL(RRT) and specified separately.

 Recommended WF: Further discussion needed.
 Collect companies’ views.